 Will You Be Working (or Looking for a Job) on Labor Day?
 Take Our Poll

-Falling on the first Monday of September, this year, Labor Day will be celebrated on September 6, which is right around the corner.
+Falling on the first Monday of September, this year, Labor Day is celebrated on September 6.
 Along with it, a three-day weekend to mark the occasion is an added perk for many.

 Take Our Poll: Are You Working or Looking for a Job on Labor Day?